Coronavirus: What does blood type have to do with COVID-19? | DW | 19.06.2020

 Read more: Blood test detects more than 50 types of cancer

-The latter would seem to be able to consider themselves lucky as things stand: Even though they are not protected against an infection with the virus either, the study shows they have the lowest risk of having a severe case of the disease.
+The latter would seem to be able to consider themselves lucky as things stand: Even though they are not protected against an infection with the virus, the study shows they have the lowest risk of having a severe case of the disease.

-People with type O- (O negative) blood also play a special role in blood donations: They are considered as "universal donors" and can help anyone in need of a blood transfusion.
+People with type 0- (0 negative) blood also play a special role in blood donations: They are considered "universal donors" and can help anyone in need of a blood transfusion.

 Read more: The immune system's fight against the coronavirus